mpetrovich/stylemark/README.md

   background: (optional) Background color of the sidebar; hex colors should be quoted
   textColor: (optional) Text color of the sidebar; hex colors should be quoted

+theme:
+  assets: (optional) List of any CSS or JS files to include at the bottom of the styleguide's <head> or <body>, respectively; see Theming section

 doctypeTag: (optional) For example iframes, the HTML doctype to use; defaults to "<!doctype html>"
 headHtml: (optional) For example iframes, HTML to insert before the closing </head> tag
 bodyHtml: (optional) For example iframes, HTML to insert before the closing </body> tag